-The Regulation does not impose the life cycle of applied securities.
-Securities are exchanged in the event if it is necessary to apply other securities to the ones used at the moment, following changes in legal regulations or if they are technologically out of date and they do not correspond to current norms and standards.
+The Policy does not impose any life cycle for the applied security measures.
+Security measures are replaced in the event of necessity to apply other measures than those that are currently used, amendments in legal regulations or if they are technologically outdated and do not comply with the current standards and norms.